SpatialExperiment

 Single-cell RNA-seq and analogous technologies quantify transcripts at single-cell resolution, yielding a transcripts-by-cells count matrix.
 In Bioconductor, the primary class for data from single-cell experiments is SingleCellExperiment (Amezquita et al. 2020) (SCE).

-SCE extends the SummarizedExperiment (SE) class by a series of features specific to single-cell data.
+SCE extends the SummarizedExperiment (SE) class by a series of characteristics specific to single-cell data.
 For instance, reducedDims

 for low-dimensional embeddings of observations such as PCA, t-SNE, and UMAP; row